br3ndonland/udacity-google/es6/es6-2-functions.md

 > greet('James'); // Welcome James!
 > greet('Richard', 'Howdy'); // Howdy Richard!
 > ```
+>
 > Returns:
+>
+> ```text
 > Welcome Student!
 > Welcome James!
 > Howdy Richard!
+> ```
 >
 > Wow, that's a lot less code, so much cleaner, and significantly easier to read!
 >
-> To create a default parameter, you add an equal sign (` = `) and then whatever you want the parameter to default to if an argument is not provided.
+> To create a default parameter, you add an equal sign and then whatever you want the parameter to default to if an argument is not provided.
 In the code above, both parameters have default values of strings, but they can be any JavaScript type!

-#### 7.09 Mini-Quiz Question
+#### 2.09 Mini-Quiz Question

 Take a look at the following code: